geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 Partial customization can be also be done in file `setenv.sh`, for vars not extracted from the `parameters.json` file, but it's not needed.

+It is recommended **not** to modify the params in the following list, because they are considered as fixed values in some scripts:
+- `param_postgres_username = ckan`

 ## Deploy